Overview

 Labels

-Instance Pools lifecycle
+The Instance Pool lifecycle

 State Description

-creating The Instance Pool is being provisioned for the first time
+CREATING The Instance Pool is being provisioned for the first time.

-running The Instance Pool is in a stable state, all of its managed Compute instances are running
+RUNNING The Instance Pool is in a stable state, all of its managed Compute instances are running.

-destroying The Instance Pool is being destroyed
+DESTROYING The Instance Pool is being destroyed.

 Instance Pool prefixes

-By default, Instance Pools managed Compute instances are named the following way: pool-<first letters of the ID of the managing Instance Pool>-<random unique instance ID>.
+pool-<first letters of the ID of the managing Instance Pool>-<random unique instance ID>.

 Going Further